Why Rivian Automotive Inc. (RIVN)’s Most Recent Report Reveals Some Hints About Its Future

-Rivian Automotive Inc. (NASDAQ:RIVN) went down by -3.10% from its latest closing price compared to the recent 1-year high of $179.47.
-The company’s stock price has collected -5.79% of loss in the last five trading sessions.
-Barron’s reported on 09/14/22 that Rivian Sees a Sharp Boost in Demand for EVs
+Rivian Automotive Inc. (NASDAQ:RIVN) went down by -7.64% from its latest closing price compared to the recent 1-year high of $179.47.
+The company’s stock price has collected 3.16% of gains in the last five trading sessions.
+The Wall Street Journal reported on 10/08/22 that Rivian Recalls Nearly All of Its Vehicles Due to Loose Fastener

 Is It Worth Investing in Rivian Automotive Inc. (NASDAQ :RIVN) Right Now?

-RIVN currently public float of 796.62M and currently shorts hold a 5.40% ratio of that float.
-Today, the average trading volume of RIVN was 17.10M shares.
+The average price from analysts is $52.19, which is $19.17 above the current price.
+RIVN currently public float of 796.61M and currently shorts hold a 5.40% ratio of that float.
+Today, the average trading volume of RIVN was 17.15M shares.

 Sponsored